MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-hub-spoke-architecture-content.md

 ### Regional monitoring resources

 Monitoring data for global resources and regional resources are stored independently.
-A single, centralized observability store isn't recommended to avoid a single point of failure.
+A single, centralized observability store isn't recommended because TODO: write a believable justification.
 These resources remain the same as the baseline architecture.
 > For more information, see [baseline monitoring resources](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-network-architecture#observability-resources).

 ### Regional networking resources